Backlinks:The Definitive Guide

 What are Backlinks?

-Backlinks are links from other websites to your website.
-Search engines consider each of these links “votes” for your website and content.
+Backlinks (also known as “inbound links” or “external links”) are links from other websites to your website.
+Search engines consider backlinks “votes” for your website and content, which can improve a site’s rankings in the search results.

-Fun Fact: They’re called “backlinks” because the site creates a link that points back to you.
+Fun Fact: They’re called “backlinks” because it’s when a website links back to you.

 Why You Need Backlinks to Rank